vidjil/vidjil/doc/dev-algo.md

-Here are aggregated notes forming a part of the developper documentation on vidjil-algo.
+Here are aggregated notes forming a part of the developer documentation on vidjil-algo.
 These notes are a work-in-progress, they are not as polished as the user documentation.
-Developpers should also have a look on the [documentation for bioinformaticians and server administrators](/), on the [issues](http://gitlab.vidjil.org), in the commit messages, and in the source code.
+Developers should also have a look at the [documentation for bioinformaticians and server administrators](/), at the [issues](http://gitlab.vidjil.org), at the commit messages, and at the source code.

 # Development notes -- Vidjil-algo